Internal Revenue Service (IRS), Treasury.

 Start Amendment Part

 Par.
-2. Section 300.13 is amended by revising paragraphs (b) and (d) to read as follows:End Amendment Part
+2. Section 300.13 is amended by removing and reserving paragraph (b) to read as follows:End Amendment Part

 Fee for obtaining a preparer tax identification number.